neon-software-dev/Accela/README.md

 - `make`
 - `make install`

+If desired, run the TestDesktopApp that was built:

+- `cd TestDesktopApp`
+- `./TestDesktopApp`

 ## Integration

 Once Accela is built and installed, its public includes and libraries will be located in the previously specified CMake install directory.